CEM3H/zenit-ai/readme.md

 # TODO list
 TODO:
-- добавить метод to_pickle
+- Add `to_pickle` method for WoeTransformer
-- добавить логирование ошибок при обучении
+- Add error logging
-- добавить возможность активации tqdm
+- Add `tqdm` integration
-- добавить юзкейсы в docstring WoeTransformera
+- Add some usecases for WoeTransformer